nodejs/node/doc/api/assert.markdown

 This only considers enumerable properties.
 It does not test object prototypes, attached symbols, or non-enumerable properties.
 This can lead to some potentially surprising results.
-For this does not throw an `AssertionError` because the properties on the `Error` object are non-enumerable:
+For example, this does not throw an `AssertionError` because the properties on the `Error` object are
+non-enumerable:

     // WARNING: This probably does not do what you expect! assert.deepEqual(Error('a'), Error('b'));